tol-training/tol-training.github.io/docs/conduct.md

 ## Who is Covered Under the Code

-We value the participation of every member of our community at BGA23.
-Thus, this Code of Conduct extends to all communications related to the meeting and its attendees, presenters, participants, organizers, including livestreamed scientific talks, session Q&A, chats, emails, group discussions, online meetings, and messaging.
+We value the participation of every member of our community at BG23 and BGA23.
+Thus, this Code of Conduct extends to all communications related to the meeting and its attendees, presenters, participants, organizers, and exhibitors/sponsors, including livestreamed scientific talks, session Q&A, chats, emails, group discussions, online meetings, and messaging.